AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 proportions than Lionel ever had.
 The new line of AMT box cars featured 12 superb models.
 The majority of

-these cars were dark brown or boxcar red with white lettering and railroad heralds.
-Each
+these cars were the #8000 series and were dark brown or box car red with white lettering and railroad heralds.

 simulated brake wheels, and patented operating 'Liftamatic' knuckle couplers.
 AMT marketing literature